Fredricho/Quiz/README.md

 ### Code Validation

 The site has gone through several tests to minimize the risk of unwanted errors.
 All pages have been validated in W3C html Validator,the W3C CSS Validator and JShint for JavaScript.
 There were a few minor errors, such as no !DOCTYPE, unused variables after the test all of the errors, were fixed.
+I first placed a href in button, which generated a warning, styled the A-tag as a button instead.
 Images of the result in HTML validator, for each page:

 * ### Home Page
 <img src="assets/images/noerrors.png">